Large airport resort pool

 • Recommended

-Just 300 metres from Darwin Airport, the Mercure is an ideal start- or endpoint for your Northern Territory adventure.
-Set in lush tropical surroundings, the hotel’s 414 rooms offer a cool and comfortable abode with air conditioning, breezy windows and all the amenities required for a short stay.
+Just 300 metres from Darwin Airport, this expansive resort is an ideal start- or endpoint for your Northern Territory adventure.
+Set in lush tropical surroundings, the Mercure's 414 rooms offer a cool and comfortable abode with air conditioning, breezy windows and all the amenities required for a short stay.
 Thanks to the 24-hour airport shuttle service, you could find yourself swimming in the lagoon-style pool or relaxing on a sun lounger within just half an hour of stepping off the plane.
-Even then, Mercure Darwin Airport Resort is located just a 15-minute drive from the CBD – so you could easily stay here if you like what you see, without missing out on all of the urban action.
+Even then, Mercure Darwin Airport Resort is just a 15-minute drive from the CBD – so you could easily stay here if you like what you see, without missing out on all of the urban action.
+While there, guests can also benefit from the newly refurbished gym, tropical garden, casual Splash Café and new Poolhouse Bar & Kitchen, where Californian coastal flavours meet the finest NT produce.
+They don’t call it a resort for nothing, and it’s postcard perfect – or Instagram worthy – whatever the kids are saying nowadays.

-Time Out tip: The 65-metre pool is pretty mega – complete with cabanas for the ultimate relaxation and an aquatic playground for the kids.
+Time Out tip: The 65-metre pool is pretty mega, complete with cabanas for the ultimate relaxation and an aquatic playground for the kids.
 Choose your end wisely.

-Address: 2 Henry Wrigley Drive, Eaton
+Address: 2 Henry Wrigley Dr, Eaton

-Price: Starting at $129 per night
+Price: From $161 per night

 Melissa Woodley